Nathalie Kermoal, PhD

 Announcements

-I welcome prospective graduate students to contact me about supervision in the following areas: history (Métis and First Nations) including Indigenous-settler relations (with special interest regarding francophone groups on the Prairies but other groups too), Métis Material culture with a particular interest on Métis beadwork, Métis land issues (contemporary or historical) such as land use and resources (in its complexity ... including urban and environmental issues as well as gender issues).
+I welcome prospective graduate students to contact me about supervision in the following areas: history (Métis and First Nations) including Indigenous-settler relations (with special interest regarding francophone groups on the Prairies but other groups too), Métis Material culture with a particular interest on Métis beadwork, Métis land issues (contemporary or historical) such as land use and resources (in its complexity ... including urban and environmental issues as well as gender issues) and Urban Indigenous presence in Edmonton and surrounding areas (analysis of other cities as well as comparative studies with other cities is also possible).

 Courses